⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs 0002.HK

-A key electricity provider in Hong Kong, serving Hong Kong Island and Lamma Island, operating under a government-regulated Scheme of Control Agreement.
+The other major regulated electricity supplier in Hong Kong, serving Hong Kong Island and Lamma Island.

 Low Target